CinaShi/GT-Thrift-Shop/README.md

 ### Dependent Libraries and Trouble-shooting(for developers):

-> Normally to run this project there's no need to download any other dependent libraries since all dependent ones have been included.
-But if when running the app Xcode shoots troubles of any third-party libraries missing, try re-install CocoaPods by running following line in `frontend` folder from Terminal:
+> Normally to run this project there is no need to download any other dependent libraries since all dependent ones have been included.
+But if when running the app Xcode shoots troubles of any third-party libraries missing, try to re-install CocoaPods by running following line in `frontend` folder from Terminal:

 ```sh
 $ pod install